TILOS-AI-Institute/MacroPlacement/README.md

 **6. Did you use pre-trained models?
 How much does pre-training matter?**

 We did not use pre-trained models in our study.
-Note that it is impossible to replicate the pre-training described in the Nature paper, since the data set used for pre-training consists of 20 TPU blocks which are not open-sourced.
+Note that it is impossible to replicate the pre-training described in the Nature paper, for two reasons: (1) the data set used for pre-training consists of 20 TPU blocks which are not open-sourced, and (2) the code for pre-training is not released either.
 - In the Circuit Training repo, Google engineers write:  “Our results training from scratch are comparable or better than the reported results in the paper (on page 22) which used fine-tuning from a pre-trained model.
 We are training from scratch because we cannot publish the pre-trained model at this time and the released code can provide comparable results.” ([link](https://github.com/google-research/circuit_training/blob/main/docs/ARIANE.md#results))
 - The Stronger Baselines manuscript showed that a pre-trained model helped to improve proxy cost for the TPU blocks, but failed to improve HPWL and congestion for the ICCAD04 benchmarks.
 The SB authors pre-trained their model for 48 hours using 200 CPUs and 20 GPUs with a training dataset of 20 TPU blocks.
 - The Nature paper did not show benefits from pre-training for Table 1 metrics.
 The Nature paper only shows benefits (from the pre-trained model) in terms of runtime and final proxy cost.